-The Mori Art Museum is accessible by train and taxi.
+The Mori Art Museum is accessible by subway.

-The closest station to the Mori Art Museum is Roppongi Station on the Hibiya Line.
-Traveling from Shinjuku, catch the Metro Oedo Line to Azabu-Juban Station and make the approximately 15-minute trip on foot or by taxi.
+The closest station to the Mori Art Museum is Roppongi Station on the Hibiya Line and Oedo Line.

-The gallery space has displayed works by some of the contemporary art world's biggest names, such as Ai Weiwei and Bill Viola.
-The museum is known as a proponent of Asian art, with many of the gallery's exhibits focusing on art from Japan and East Asia.
+Mori Art Museum has displayed works by some of the contemporary art world's biggest names, such as Ai Weiwei and Bill Viola.
+The museum is known as a proponent of art from the Asia-Pacific region with its collection mainly consisting of art from Japan and the region.